dcf21/4most-4gp/README.md

 [https://github.com/dcf21/4most-4gp-scripts]

 This code is under active development, and stable releases are periodically made.

+Visiting the GitHub URLs above will present you with the `master` branch of our code, which should always correspond to the latest stable release.
+If you click on the "branches" dropdown menu, you can select a different version of the code to download.

-Various branches are available on GitHub.
-Stable released are given date stamps, for example, `release-2018-01-09-1`.
+Stable releases are given date stamps, for example, `release-2018-01-09-1`.
 The master branch points to the most recent release.
 The `dev` branch is not stable and should be used with extreme caution.

 # Code structure